sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 # Large Object Allocations

-The other major modification to programs would be supporting large memory allocations; since it is probably unreliable to request very large contiguous memory regions, we must adopt a new strategy.
+The other major modification to programs would be supporting large memory allocations.
+Since it is probably unreliable to request very large contiguous memory regions, we must adopt a new strategy.
 To evaluate the potential impact of these changes, we modified the Blackscholes benchmark from the PARSEC suite.
 Blackscholes uses two dynamically allocated arrays, which we replaced with custom `Array` objects that we implemented to use only fixed size allocations.
-We chose to modify this application not only because it consists of a single, easily-modifiable source file, but also because it iterates through large arrays and is very likely to be negatively impacted by poor spatial locality.
+We chose to modify this application not only because it consists of a single, easily-modifiable source file, but also because it iterates through large arrays and is very likely to be negatively impacted by array access latency and spatial locality within the array.

 ## Custom Array Implementation